 - Lemon wedges To garnish

-- Remove the meat from ¾ of the clams, keep the remaining clams in the shells for garnish.
+- Remove the meat from a third of the clams.
+Keep the remaining clams in the shells for garnish.

 - In a large pot add the canola oil and place onto a medium heat, add the diced onion, crushed garlic, diced celery and diced chorizo.
 Cook until the onion has become translucent, being careful not to colour too much.